csikasote/bembaspeech-exps/README.md

 # BembaASR-Model
-This repository contains the data, code and scripts used to develop the Bemba ASR model by fine-tuning a well performing DeepSpeech English pretrained model.
+This repository contains the resources (dataset, code and scripts) for reproducing experiments in the [BembaSpeech: A Speech Recognition Corpus for the Bemba Language]().

-The model was trained using Cobal notebooks[]

 ## Experimental Resources
 ### BembaSpeech